History of FC Basel (1918–1939): Thirty-eighth, advanced to final round again

 The club's chairman was former player Otto Kuhn for the second successive year.
 Former player Gustav Putzendopler was appointed as new coach/manager, succeeding Gyula Kertész who had moved on to Hamburger SV.
 Putzendopler coached the team in a total of 31 matches in their 1930–31 season.
 23 of these matches were in the domestic league, 19 in the qualification round and four in the final round.
 Further, one match was in the Swiss Cup and seven games were friendly matches.
 Of these seven friendlies three were played at home in the Landhof, one other game was played in Switzerland, two in Germany and one in Mulhouse.
 Of the friendly games two were won, two were drawn and three ended with a defeat.
 Of the entire 31 matches, 15 ended with a victory, five with a draw and there were 11 defeats.

 The 1930–31 Swiss Serie A was divided into three regional groups, new each group with 11 teams, this due to the larger modification in the league system in the next season.
 Basel were allocated to the Central group together with the other local clubs Concordia Basel, Nordstern Basel and Old Boys Basel and newly promoted Black Stars Basel.
 The other six teams allocated to this group were Young Boys Bern, FC Bern, Aarau, Grenchen and Solothurn and newly promoted FC Luzern.

 Basel played a good league season, out of the first nine games resulted just one defeat.
 The games in the new year were somewhat more problematic.
 In the last game of the season a defeat against Nordstern nearly cost them their place within the top two, because now these two teams were level on points.
 Basel and Nordstern had to play a barrage and put themselves through to the final by winning two goals to one.
 Leopold Kielholz was the team's top league goal scorer with 19 goals.

-In the preliminary round of the Swiss Cup Basel were drawn at home against FC Locarno and the lost the game after extra time.
+In the preliminary round of the Swiss Cup Basel were drawn at home against FC Locarno and they lost the game after extra time.
 The game had ended 2–2 after 90 minutes, after 120 minutes the score was 4–4 and so a further 2x 15 minutes were played.
 The final score was 4–5 and the winning goal was scored in the 150 minute.